 Other hand-held powered tools such as circular saws having a blade diameter greater than two inches, chain saws and percussion tools without positive accessory holding means shall be equipped with a constant pressure switch that will shut off the power when the pressure is released.

 Employees using electric tools shall be aware of several dangers with the most serious being the possibility of electrocution.

 Among the chief hazards of electric-powered tools are burns and slight shocks which can lead to injuries or even heart failure.

 Tools shall be shut down before cleaning, repairing or oiling.
 Disconnect or use Lockout/Tagout Procedures.
-Refer to Lockout/Tagout Program.
+Refer to the University of Chicago's Lockout/Tagout Program.

 These general practices shall be followed when using electric tools: